KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 When tempted to make a tip, ask yourself a few questions:

-Can this go instead go in a different section, such as the walkthrough, or must this content go here?
+Can this instead go in a different section, such as the walkthrough, or must this content go here?

 Can I make this a small (###, ####, or #####) highlighted section of its own instead?